wordless wednesday

 Please respect that all content, including photos and text, is this blog’s property and its owner, Yashica Pentamatic Fanatic, Yashica Sailor Boy, Yashica Chris, Chasing Classic Cameras with Chris.

-Thanks for stopping by and have a wonderful day! – Chris
+Thanks for stopping by. – Chris

 Follow me on Instagram at @ccphotographyai